itoroukpe/Mwanga/Setting up Google OAuth.md

-` action to help them access the backend settings.

-Let me check if there are any existing secrets or configuration related to Google OAuth." duration="4.516428">

 The error you're seeing indicates that **Google OAuth is not yet enabled in your Lovable Cloud backend**.
 The code implementation is correct, but the backend configuration is missing.